What types of jobs are available?

 Can I extend my Work and Holiday Visa?

 U.S. citizens who work in northern Australia for at least 88 days in tourism, hospitality, agriculture, forestry or fishing can apply for a second Work and Holiday visa.

 Can I take classes while on a Work and Holiday Visa in Australia?

 Yes, you can study for up to 4 months.

 Can I work for the same employer the entire time of my stay?

-Under the Work and Holiday Visa, the maximum you can work for one employer is 6 months.
+On the Australian Work and Holiday Visa, you can only work for the same employer for up to 6 months.

 If you're not sure if you meet the requirements for this program, please feel free to contact us to discuss.
 The majority of applicants will be accepted but it's always good to check in with us so we can talk about your goals!